 - PT 920 Case Reports

-Dr. Wanek has practiced outpatient physical therapy for 36 years.
+Dr. Wanek has practiced outpatient physical therapy for over 40 years.
 Her expertise is the examination and treatment of lower quarter musculoskeletal dysfunctions, especially in the areas of lumbar spine, pelvic girdle, and foot and ankle.
-At UCSF/SFSU, Dr. Wanek continues to provide physical therapy services to SFSU students, faculty, and staff.
-She also brings DPT students into her clinical practice at SFSU.
+At UCSF/SFSU, Dr. Wanek has provided physical therapy services to SFSU students, faculty, and staff.
+She also brought DPT students into her clinical practice at SFSU when time allows.